qossmic/deptrac/docs/contributing.md

 ### Analyser

-Analyser is the orchestrator of all this work.
-It usually (but not necessarily - for example in debug commands) calls the `InputCollector`, `Ast` and `Dependency` modules to ultimately get a list of requested dependencies.

-It then compares dependencies against the [`deptrac.ruleset`](depfile.md#ruleset) section of the Depfile, consulting the `Layers` module.
+The Analyser orchestrates between these modules.
+It calls the `InputCollector`, `Ast` and `Dependency` modules to generate a list of relevant dependencies matched to their layers, compares them against the [`deptrac.ruleset`](depfile.md#ruleset) section of the Depfile and finally generates a `Result`, which will be returned in the output.

-As an output it generates a `Result` that is a collection of `Allowed`, `Error`, `Warning`, `Violation`, `Skipped` and `Uncovered` Rules.
+The `Result` is a collection of `Allowed`, `Error`, `Warning`, `Violation`, `Skipped` and `Uncovered` Rules.
 Those are then processed by the [`OutputFormatters`](formatters.md) to give you the desired output you can see when you call a command.